Spartanburg, South Carolina: Points of interest

-When the United States entered World War I in 1917, one of the sixteen divisional cantonments for the training of National Guard troops was Camp Wadsworth, which is located in the vicinity of Westgate Mall.
-Large numbers of New York National Guardsmen trained there in addition to many southern troops.
-During World War II, Camp Croft south of the city trained Army recruits.
+When the US entered World War I in 1917, one of the 16 divisional cantonments for the training of National Guard troops was Camp Wadsworth, which is in the vicinity of Westgate Mall.
+Many New York National Guardsmen and Southern troops trained there.
+During World War II, Camp Croft, south of the city, trained Army recruits.
 This is now a South Carolina state park with the same name.
-Some portions of the park contain the original quonset huts.
+Some parts of the park contain the original quonset huts.